- visitnatives

 They answer - Ipa

-This was just a taster of the Maasai language, follow our blog to learn more Maa!
+Now you have learned the basic greetings in the Maa language.
+Follow our blog to learn more Maa!
 If you want to practice your Maa skills, join our expeditions with the Maasai in Tanzania.
-We take travelers out of the beaten path in remote parts of the savanna where the Maasai live.
-Here you can immerse yourself in fascinating Maasai culture, and participate in Maasai's daily life.
+You can travel out of the beaten path into the remote parts of the savanna where the Maasai live.
+Maasai cultural stays in real Maasai communities give you an authentic and intercultural experience, but it also benefits the local Maasai communities economically because they get fair payment.
+Maasai live in a boma.
+It's a homestead and a livestock enclosure that consists of a variety of houses.
+On a typical Maasai boma stay, you can immerse yourself in fascinating Maasai culture and participate in Maasai's daily life.
 If you are lucky, you can even attend Maasai ceremonies.
-Even though we have indigenous Maasai guides who speak English and can translate everything, speaking even a few sentences in the Maa language will make a huge impression and bring you closer to the Maasai.
-What would be a better chance to practice your greetings than living with your Maasai family!
-Book your visit to the Maasai (boma) village in Tanzania here.
-You can visit Maasai villages in Northern Tanzania and in Kilimanjaro district.
-All our Maasai villages are far away from the touristic routes and every stay benefits the Maasai family directly.
-Join our next departure and walk with the Maasai in Ngorongoro Conservation Area in January 2021.
-Contact us for further details.
+Even though we have indigenous Maasai guides, who speak English and can translate everything, knowing even a few sentences in the Maa language will make a considerable impression and bring you closer to the Maasai.